-Before the world transitioned to digital-first onboarding due to cellphones, high-speed internet, and a pandemic; Banks, financial institutions, and other organisations could verify identities by physically comparing a person’s face to a photo ID.
+Before the world transitioned to digital onboarding due to cellphones, high-speed internet, and a pandemic; Banks, financial institutions, and other organisations could verify identities by physically comparing a person’s face to a photo ID.
 Of course, one could hardly just accept the certification at face value—no pun intended.
 The identification still required to be verified by employing a back-end system to compare distinctive identifiers like name, date of birth, and address to separate credit header and utility data.

 The majority of approved, verifiable papers are those that were issued by the government, such as a driver’s licence, a bank statement, or other state or federal documents.
 The method verifies document attributes such as stamps, watermarks, typefaces, and transport materials.
 Additionally, PII information from the front of the ID is compared to identical information obtained from the document’s back’s machine-readable zone (MRZ).